Close

 9

-Assess and monitor the skills of those working under their supervision (including but not limited to RT students and other healthcare team members requiring supervision) according to legislative, regulatory, and employer requirements to ensure safe patient/client care.
+Assess and monitor the skills of those working under their supervision (including but not limited to RT students, Graduate Respiratory Therapists (GRTs) and other healthcare team members requiring supervision) in accordance with legislative, regulatory, and employer requirements to ensure safe patient/client care.

 9